surajgrg1/surajgrg1/README.md

 # Suraj Gurung,

-I am a PhD student in Applied Economics and Statistics at the University of Florida with experitise in choice modeling, casual inference and machine learning.
+I am a PhD candidate in Applied Economics and Statistics at the University of Florida with expertise in choice modeling, causal inference, and machine learning.

 ## Tech Stack 🛠️